-The Centre for Advanced Study (CAS Oslo), Norway’s premier institute for excellence in interdisciplinary fundamental research, is now accepting project proposals for the 2020/21 academic year.
-Deadline: 15 January 2018.
+The Centre for Advanced Study (CAS Oslo), Norway’s premier institute for excellence in interdisciplinary fundamental research, invites leading scholars to pursue curiosity-driven work during a year at the Centre.

 CAS' primary objective is to strengthen fundamental research by providing outstanding scholars with the opportunity to collaborate on projects across disciplinary and national boundaries.

 Group leaders assemble their research groups from among national and international colleagues.
 Each group receives a roughly NOK 3.5 million grant, and scholars affiliated with CAS' partner institutions are granted sabbatical leave during their stay.
 Scholars affiliated with other institutions may have their teaching replacement costs covered.

 CAS Oslo offers a unique research infrastructure and service platform, including apartments for visiting scholars, event support, IT and library services, and more.

 How to apply

 To apply, group leader candidates must submit a project description (maximum 4 pages) addressing: